College Acceptance Deadline: When Do You Have to Choose?

 3. Prep for College

-Finally, you’ll want to start prepping for college.
+You’ll also want to start prepping for college.
 If your school hosts orientation, don’t skip it!
-This is vital to making friends, but it may also be necessary (or mandatory) to select courses, pick a dorm room, take placement exams, and more.
+This is vital to making friends, but it may also be necessary to select courses, pick a dorm room, take placement exams, and more.
+At many colleges, it’s even mandatory to attend.

 While most the deadline to accept college offers for most schools is May 1st, this is not a hard and fast rule.
-Your college may have a slightly earlier or later deadline.
+Your college may have an earlier or later deadline.
 Always pay attention to the paperwork you received with your acceptance letter so you can plan accordingly!

 Financial aid packages usually come with acceptance letters, but most don’t have a single format and they may be a little confusing.
 How do you know you’re getting the best deal?
 Our Financial Aid Offer Comparison tool cuts through any confusion and puts the numbers in an easy-to-understand format.
 Click here to sign up for this FREE resource and get started!